WLenhard/cNORM/cran-comments.md

 * R-hub Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTES on winbuilder and R CMD Check under Windows.
+There were no ERRORs, WARNINGs or NOTES.

-There were no ERRORs or WARNINGs, but NOTES on misspellings in DESCRIPTION through devtools::check_rhub() on Fedora Linux.
+There were no ERRORs or WARNINGs, but NOTES on potentially outdated links in data descriptions on Ubuntu Linux.
 These are all false positives.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.